DrGolem/go-mpg123/README.md

 Not all library functions are present, but there are enough bindings to decode an MP3 file using mpg123_open and mpg123_read.
 However, decoding from a file reader and feeding data directly to the decoder are not yet supported.
-Seeking and meta-data reading are also not yet supported.
+Meta-data reading are also not yet supported.

 This library is still very much a work in progress.